 Colombian food is obviously very popular in Medellín.
-From Bandeja Paisa to ajiaco, Colombian food is hearty and authentic and we look at nine of the best Colombian restaurants in Medellín and the Aburrá Valley that are popular with good food.
+From Bandeja Paisa to ajiaco, Colombian food is hearty and authentic and we look at eight of the best Colombian restaurants in Medellín and the Aburrá Valley that are popular with good food, updated for 2022.

 Some foreigners in Colombia or visiting will tell you that traditional Colombian dishes are generally bland, overly fried, too salty and meat-heavy.
 However, some of the dishes in Colombia are actually packed full of flavor and not everything is meat-heavy.

 Colombian cuisine varies regionally and is influenced by Spanish, African, Arab and some Asian cuisines.

 We previously looked at 30 exotic tropical fruits of Colombia and 9 Colombian street food options you should try.
 Also, we looked at 15 traditional Colombian food dishes worth trying.